Thousands of demonstrators across US say 'Not My President'

 The Salt Lake Tribune reports (http://bit.ly/2kFqWIG) that the crowd marched to push back against Trump and his administration’s stance on such issues as the environment, immigration, free speech and Russia.

+A larger anti-Trump faction stood on a street corner as part of a “Not My President” protest, similar to other demonstrations being held across the country.
+A group supporting the president lined up on a different corner at the same intersection.
+Police were on hand and the groups remained peaceful.

+The Rapid City Journal (http://bit.ly/2l1mzDK) reported the anti-Trump protesters held up posters including some reading, “Make America Think Again” and “Build bridges, not walls.”
+Supporters of the president waved American flags and held signs saying “God Bless our Presidents; Go Trump” and “Veterans for Trump.”

 Walker reported from New York City.
-Associated Press writers Jeff Martin in Atlanta, Tammy Webber in Chicago and Alanna Durkin Richer in Richmond contributed to this story.
+Associated Press writers Jeff Martin in Atlanta, Tammy Webber in Chicago, Alanna Durkin Richer in Richmond and Martha Bellisle in Seattle, Washington, contributed to this story.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.